6 Easy Champagne Cocktails, 9 Simple Ingredients

 - Pour the sparkling wine into a port glass or a small wine glass.
 Add the orange juice and then the grenadine and the lemon.
 The grenadine likes to go sailing down to the bottom of the drink making for a nice striping-sunset effect.
 But the result is an overly sour drink.
 Serve it with a stir stick so that people will know to stir the red sweetness up from the bottom to balance out the lemon.

-The other Champagne Cocktails from the “6 Easy Champagne Cocktails, 9 Simple Ingredients” series:
+17 Responses to “6 Easy Champagne Cocktails, 9 Simple Ingredients”